shardeum/shardeum-dapp-boilerplate/README.md

 npm run dev
 ```

-## 📖 Usecases
+## 📖 Use Cases

 There are three primary modules in the boilerplate:

 - RPC: This module demonstrates the functionality of an Shardeum RPC.
-Be in reading useful data from the blockchain or sending transactions, rpcs serve as a gateway to the blockchain.
+Be in reading useful data from the blockchain or sending transactions, RPCs serve as a gateway to the blockchain.

-- NFT Minting: This module demonstrates a basic NFT minting page which let's user mint NFTs for a fixed mint price.
+- NFT Minting: This module demonstrates a basic NFT minting page which lets a user mint NFTs for a fixed mint price.

-- DeFi: This module demonstrate the use of Uniswap V2 to swap between two tokens.
+- DeFi: This module demonstrates the use of Uniswap V2 to swap between two tokens.

 ## 🛠️ Layout